danieljprice/splash/docs/main.rst

 answering 2, 1, 6, 0, /xw to the prompts, as previously).
 First of all we find simply a white screen.
 This is a result of the colour bar axis now being wrong.
-Moving the mouse over the colour bar and pressing ‘a’ (to adapt) results in the plot shown in the left hand panel of Figure \ `[fig:multipart3] <#fig:multipart3>`__.
+Moving the mouse over the colour bar and pressing ‘a’ (to adapt) results in the plot shown in :numref:`fig:multipart3`.
 The plot looks basically identical to the previous plot, except that the axes are now in physical units (x and y are in AU and column density is in g/cm\ :math:`^{2}`).

-Next, we zoom in to the central region of interest using the mouse – selecting a region and clicking to zoom in.
-Pressing ‘o’ centres the plot on the origin and as we zoom in it we also press ‘a’ over the colour bar to readjust the colour bar limits to the max/min on the zoomed-in plot.
-Finishing with the adjustments (and pressing ‘s’ in the plot window to save the current settings) results in the plot shown in the right hand panel of Figure \ `[fig:multipart3] <#fig:multipart3>`__.

 .. figure:: figs/multipart3.png
    :alt: multi-panelled figure tutorial part 2